Appointment New Patient Appointment or 214-645-8300

 Make the Heart Walk a family tradition

-We have a family tradition each year.
-On a September morning, we join with thousands of other people to support the fight against the No. 1 and No. 4 killers in the United States – heart disease and stroke.
+On a September morning, a family joins with thousands of other people to support the fight against the No. 1 and No. 4 killers in the United States – heart disease and stroke.

 New cholesterol guidelines … Here’s what you should know